avcoder/unit04-lesson07/slides.md

 1. Monitoring - Detecing threats in prod
 1. Testing - Ensuring APIs are free of flaws

+# Exercise

+1. Find a hacker story
+1. Determine what security issue was at play
+1. Find out how the company resolved it
+1. Share the link in the chat

 ---
 transition: slide-left
 ---